fabianwilflingsederxxxl/techstack-tutorial/05-pages-components-react-router/Readme.md

 * **Run:** Open 'localhost:8000' and check out the new Page.

-In the next section, we are going to add a component to our page.
+In the next section we are going to add a component to our page.
 But first some general information:

 ## Handling Events